• Skip to primary navigation

 4. Create value

-I recently sent out an informal e-mail for a virtual assistant position I’m looking to fill.
-I’ve received about two dozen applications but only two have told me how they’d add value to my business.
+I recently sent out an informal email for a virtual assistant position I’m looking to fill.
+I’ve received about two dozen applications, but only two have told me how they’d add value to my business.
 I run a small company.
-I don’t need more expenses, I need more growth.
+I don’t need more expenses; I need more growth.
 I’m only going to hire someone if they can show me that they’ll contribute to that growth.
-If I don’t at least make back the £1,000 or whatever each month that I’m going to spend on hiring this person, then they’re actually making my business worse-off than it was pre-hire.
-The same goes for any other business that you’re approaching.
+If I don’t at least make back the £1,000 each month that I’ll spend on hiring this person, they’re making my business worse-off than it was pre-hire.
+The same goes for any other business you’re approaching.
 If you’re not bringing in some tangible value, you’re an unnecessary expense.

-Content marketing is undertaken exclusively with the aim of growing the business and replacing old marketing methods in ways that will add to the bottom line of the business.
-You need to be able to do that, and say it in your elevator pitch.
+Content marketing is undertaken exclusively with the aim of growing the business and replacing old marketing methods in ways that will add to the bottom line.
+You need to be able to do that and say it in your elevator pitch.

 5. Explain what you do